HatcherRobotics/Hector-SLAM/hector_SLAM/hector_slam.md

  cd launch
  vim tutorial.launch
  ```
- //add the following code block to the file you vim
+ add the following code block to the file you vim
  ```
     <launch>